oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Usage

 - python3 sidekick.py
-- see [userguide.md](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/userguide.md) for instructions on use
+- see the [user guide](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/userguide.md) for instructions on use

 ## Approach